 If a nipple shield is what works for you and your baby, definitely use it as long as you need to.

-You may have to try a few different kinds of bottles before discovering which one your baby prefers or exclusively breastfeeding.
+You may have to try a few different kinds of bottles before discovering which one your baby prefers.

 It’s important to check the nipple size and flow.
-Ensure that it’s similar to when they are breastfeeding so that they don’t favor the bottle over you.
+Make sure it’s similar to when they’re breastfeeding so they don’t favor the bottle over you.

 It’s also useful to do paced feeding as well.
-They will eat at the same rate they would when they’re breastfeeding.
+They will eat at the same rate they do when they’re breastfeeding.

 The American Academy of Pediatrics recommends that breastfed babies have 400 IU everyday of vitamin D. They should start this the first few days of life.

 Most moms don’t get enough vitamin D to pass to their baby.
 According to the La Leche League, mom would need a high dose to pass enough to baby.

 Of course it’s always suggested that you speak with a medical professional before beginning any kind of medication.
 This will make sure it is safe.

 We were instructed at her 2 month appointment to start her on Vitamin D 400 IU daily.